E61: The secret behind the chrome cylinder head - Deep Dive

 You pull the lever.
 What looks like a simple movement from the outside is a precise mechanical interplay on the inside.
 The central component: the eccentric shaft (cam).

 The cam is a metal rod with an asymmetrical profile – not a uniform curve, but deliberate elevations.
 When you turn the lever, this shaft rotates, and its elevations push various valves open or closed.
-A single lever thus controls the entire water flow: inlet, pre-infusion, and pressure relief.
+A single lever thus controls the entire water flow: inlet, pre-infusion, and pressure release.

 Lever all the way up: Pump starts